stratisproject/StratisBitcoinFullNode/Documentation/using-logging.md

 # Using Logging

 We are using NLog.
 There are two things that you need to understand - configuration of logging and logging itself.
 Starting with the latter, that is the simple part.
+However, in this document, we only describe what you need to do to make the logging work.
+There is a separate document that describes [the style of the logging we use](./logging-style.md).

 ## Adding Logging Code